Talleeenos69/server-writeup/writeUp.md

 #### OS Installation :

-The purpose of this assignment is to show that Tallen Pelissero and Joel Kamminga are capable of deploying Large Language Models (LLMs) on a virtual machine with GPU acceleration.

 Once our disks were configured, we installed Fedora server 39.
 (The latest version as of the time of writing) This was quite simple via the graphical installer, [Anaconda](https://docs.fedoraproject.org/en-US/fedora/f36/install-guide/install/Installing_Using_Anaconda/).
 We opted out of creating a root account, and instead added the newly created user to the 'Wheel' group, which gives us administrator privileges to the server.